spine-tools/SpineOpt.jl/docs/src/advanced_concepts/ramping_and_reserves.md

 # Using node_groups for both combined and individual restrictions

-It can be seen from the example above that when a node group is defined, ramping restrictions can be imposed both on the group level (thus for the nit as a whole) as well as for the individual nodes.
+It can be seen from the example above that when a node group is defined, ramping restrictions can be imposed both on the group level (thus for the unit as a whole) as well as for the individual nodes.
 If, for example a `ramp-up-limit` is defined for the node group, the sum of upward ramping of the two nodes will be restricted by this parameter, but it is still possible to limit the individual flows to the nodes as well.
 We will now discuss an example of this for the `ramp_up_limit`, but this also holds for other parameters.

 Let's continue with the example above, where an online unit is capable of ramping up by 20% of its capacity and down by 40%.
-We might want to impose tighter restrictions for upward reserve provision than the ramping in overall operation (e.g. because the reserved capacity has to be available in a shorter time than the duration_unit).
+We might want to impose tighter restrictions for upward reserve provision than the ramping in overall operation (e.g. because the reserved capacity has to be available in a shorter time than the [duration_unit](@ref)).
 One can then simply define an additional parameter for the unit to reserve node relationship as follows.

 * `ramp_up_limit`  : 0.15

 Which now restricts the spinning upward ramping provision of the unit to 15% of its capacity, as defined for the reserve node.
-In this case, the `change in the unit's flow to the regular demand node` between two consecutive timesteps is still limited to the interval ```[0.2  * 200 - upward_reserve_demand, 0.4 * 200 - downward_reserve_demand]```.
+In this case, the change in the unit's flow to the regular demand node between two consecutive timesteps is still limited to the interval ``[0.2  * 200 - upward\_reserve\_demand, 0.4 * 200 - downward\_reserve\_demand]``.
 But the upward reserves that it can provide has an upper bound of ```150 * 0.15``.